 Tenkei Roshi and Tammy Sensei left the USA at the turn of the century and went to Japan to live and practice for six months in the temple of Maezumi Roshi’s brother, Junyu Kuroda Roshi (Hojo-san).
-In Japan, Tenkei had the opportunity to officiate ceremonies in the two main temples of the Soto School, that qualify for becoming an abbot of a Zen temple.
+In Japan, Tenkei had the opportunity to officiate ceremonies in the two main temples of the Soto School, which qualify for becoming an abbot of a Zen temple.
 He and Tammy finally settled in the Netherlands in the fall of 2000 and, together with a fast-growing sangha, established Zen River in Uithuizen.
 In September 2003 Tenkei was installed as abbot during a traditional Shinsan-shiki ceremony, officiated by Hojo-san.
 In November 2003 he completed a one-month Tokubetsu sesshin at Zuioji temple, Niihama, Japan, which gave him further certification within the Soto School.
 Later he was granted the official status of Kokusai Fukyoshi (a certified teacher who spreads the dharma internationally).
 On January 23, 2006, Tenkei received Inka, the final seal of approval as a Zen master (and the title of Roshi) from Genpo Roshi.

 Although mostly at their home base Zen River after years of travelling and living abroad, Tenkei Roshi regularly visits other locations to conduct workshops, including The Hague, Düsseldorf and Madrid.
 He is the father of one adult daughter, Maartje, who lives in Amsterdam.
 Tenkei Roshi is co-editor of Beyond Sanity and Madness by Genpo Roshi.
 He has also edited a series of dharma talks that Maezumi Roshi gave in Europe, published under the title The Echoless Valley and Teaching of the Great Mountain. in 2020, he published his first book Timeless Calling, Timely Response, which is available through the Zen River shop as a beautifully bound hardcover.